Julian Cope

 20th July 1923 the Murder of Pancho Villa

-Today we make note of the splendidly awful murder of that outrageous Mexican Revolutionary Pancho Villa eighty-eight years ago, whose bulging-eyed corpse – exploded by nine fatal bullets – was left upside down hanging out of his trashed Dodge automobile, … Continue reading
+Today we make note of the splendidly awful murder of that outrageous Mexican Revolutionary Pancho Villa on this day in 1923, whose bulging-eyed corpse – exploded by nine fatal bullets – was left upside down hanging out of his trashed … Continue reading

 17th July 1946 the Execution of Draza Mihailovic

-Today, we make brief note of the execution sixty-five years ago of the notorious Serbian Chetnik leader – General Dragoljub ‘Draža’ Mihailović – for war crimes and collaboration with the Nazis and Italians during the Second World War.
-Rejected at the end … Continue reading
+Today, we make brief note of the execution 70 years ago of the notorious Serbian Chetnik leader – General Dragoljub ‘Draža’ Mihailović – for war crimes and collaboration with the Nazis and Italians during the Second World War.
+Rejected at the end by … Continue reading

-3rd July 1971 the Fortieth Anniversary of the Death of Jim Morrison
+3rd July 1971 the Death of Jim Morrison

 Posted in Heroes | 2 Comments